RAHULMYDUR/DocuChat-RAG-Based-ChatBOT/README.md

 Feel free to fork the repository and submit pull requests.
 Contributions and improvements are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or issues, please open an issue on the GitHub repository or contact the maintainer at [your-email@example.com].
+For any questions or issues, please open an issue on the GitHub repository or contact the maintainer at rahulmydur@gmail.com.